Seminar description

 Lately, something that has been exciting me about my research/scholarship is…

-Possibly starting a small fieldwork in Napless.
+Possibly starting a small fieldwork in Naples.

 I was inspired to get into this field because…